metayeti/mINI/README.md

 It conforms to the following format:
 - section and key names are case insensitive
 - whitespace around sections, keys and values is ignored
-- empty section and key names are ignored
+- empty section and key names are ignored (may change in a future version)
 - keys that do not belong to a section are ignored
-- comments are lines that begin with a semicolon
+- comments are lines where the first non-whitespace character is a semicolon (`;`)
-- trailing comments are only allowed on section lines
+- trailing comments are allowed on section lines, but not key/value lines
+- every entry exists on a single line, multiline is not supported

 Files are read on demand in one go, after which the data is kept in memory and is ready to be manipulated.
 Files are closed after read or write operations.
 This utility supports lazy writing, which only writes changes and updates and preserves custom formatting and comments.
 A lazy write invoked by a `write()` call will read the output file, find which changes have been made, and update the file accordingly.
 If performance is a strong issue and/or you only need to generate files, use `generate()` instead.